top of page

 Millie

-In the dairy industry, if a female calf born with a twin brother she is infertile due to the added testosterone in the utero.
-An infertile female cow in the dairy industry is not profitable and are more often than not culled with the male calves.
+Millie was born on a dairy farm as a freemartin calf, meaning she was born with a twin brother.
 Luckily, Millie was saved by a kind man that lived in Brisbane.
 Millie then grew up in a suburban back yard with dogs until she was 18 months old.
 Fair to say, at this point, Millie had absolutely no idea that she was a cow.
 She’d never really met one.

-This meant that Millie had to be re-homed and it was at this point the Sanctuary was contacted and Millie was surrendered.
 When Millie was surrendered, we were able to re-home her to a “forever home” almost right away.
 Unfortunately, this didn’t quite work out due to her playful nature and quirks.
 Millie has never really understood how big and strong she is.
 So a playful little head swing or kick can very easily hurt someone badly.

-Due to this, Millie came back to the sanctuary and we decided the sanctuary would be the best place for her to live and be her forever home.
-This way we can monitor her, make sure she is safe and comfortable and isn’t hurting anyone.
 Millie has been a bit of an outcast her whole life, as she was never able to learn the critical social skills and dynamics of how to be a cow in her early years of life.
-When she came to the sanctuary, she had no idea how to interact with the other cows.
+When she came to Happily Heifer After, she had no idea how to interact with the other cows.
+It has been so beautiful to watch Millie grow and so lovely to see her settled, happy and living as she deserves, as a cow in a herd.

 bottom of page